 Any travel outside the assigned province is subject to written permission by the PDMM and may be permitted for a maximum of 30 days, which may be extended only once by a maximum of 30 more days.

-As of November 2019, travel permits could be obtained through the online system (E-Devlet) through the e-accounts of refugees.
+As of November 2019, travel permits could be obtained through the online system (E-Devlet) through refugees’ e-accounts.
 Refugees are expected to get a password from National Postal Services.
 Some people still have language barriers and have difficulties in accessing the online system.
 In 2020 during lock-down due to the COVID-19 pandemic, travel permits were not issued and many refugees and people seeking international protection were not able to travel to health services they were referred to, especially in urgent cases.
 In 2021, undocumented foreigners could not travel within the country, especially in Iğdır, Van, and Ağrı (border cities).
 This meant they could not buy a bus ticket even if they were appointed to another city or stayed in a hotel.

 Furthermore, applicants’ access to reception rights and benefits provided by the LFIP are strictly conditional upon their continued residence in their assigned province.
 The International Protection Applicant Identification Card is considered valid documentation only within the bounds of the province where the document was issued.
 They may also be subject to Reduction or Withdrawal of Reception Conditions if they fail to stay in their assigned satellite city.